 Many beginner bakers are SHOCKED at how easy creme brûlée is!
-Only 6 ingredients required and if you follow my success tips, you’ll be gifted with the smoothest, creamiest dessert ever.
+There’s only 6 ingredients required and if you follow my success tips, you’ll be gifted with the smoothest, creamiest dessert ever.

 Flecked with espresso and flavored with pure vanilla, this is my favorite crème brûlée recipe.
 The brilliantly creamy custard can only be reached by cracking through a crisp caramelized sugar ceiling.
 The textural difference between the two layers is unbelievable and separates this dessert from every other.
 Simply put, crème brûlée tastes like luxury.